-- To polish: Combine equal parts olive oil and vinegar and give it a good shake before using as polish.
+- To polish: Combine equal parts olive oil and vinegar and give it a good shake before using it as polish.
 For a natural scent, add a few drops of lemon oil.

 - Ecos Furniture Polish and Cleaner is a good, natural choice.

 - I’ve also read that Truce Wood Cleaner, with their refill (to reduce packaging), is excellent.

 Homemade: Mix in a 16 oz spray bottle, 1/4 cup rubbing alcohol with 3 drops of dish soap and 5-7 drops of essential oil (for a fresh scent).
 Fill the bottle to the top with water.